HaloLive/Documentation/README.md

 ## Diagrams

+### Authentication

 ![auth](http://i.imgur.com/tXlDKpz.png "Auth Diagram")

-**A:** Authentication for the issue of a JWT via OAuth.
+**A:** Authentication request for the issue of a JWT via OAuth.
 Autnenticates users via their auth credentials, username and password, for preforming actions on various distributed services.
 The JWT can be obtained by sending a POST to the below endpoint with the authentication details.

 |Method:|POST|
 |---|---|